ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ### HTML all the way
 As a reminder, HTML’s job is to give content structure and meaning.
 This is called semantics.
 As the web progressed HTML adapted to include new elements to provide semantic support for more content, like `<nav>` and `<video>` and `<article>`.
 Over the years it also added new capabilities to existing elements like the addition of the `autofocus` attribute, which tells the browser which element to focus on page load (a must for log in and search UX!).

-These additions are of course made accessible to us through the usual HTML constructs: *tags*, *attributes*, and *nesting*.
+These additions are of course implemented through the usual HTML constructs: *tags*, *attributes*, and *nesting*.
 In case you need a refresher, here's some examples:

 ```html
 <h1>Hello World!</h1>